aminafaisal1/aminafaisal/README.md

 disease
 - Conducted extensive data gathering and field testing, optimising product efficacy by up to 50%.

+You got it!
+Here’s a more detailed, professional version of your housing market project description — perfect for a **GitHub README** or personal website project showcase.
+This version explains your approach, methodology, and impact clearly and with technical depth, while staying accessible and impressive to recruiters or collaborators.

+---

+Housing Market Price Prediction Project

+This project focuses on building predictive models to estimate housing prices using real-world residential property data.
+The dataset includes both quantitative and qualitative features such as area, number of bedrooms and bathrooms, number of stories, parking spaces, proximity to main roads, and furnishing status.
+The primary objective was to explore, model, and interpret the key drivers of housing prices using various regression and machine learning techniques.

+- Data Cleaning and Preprocessing:
+  - Converted binary categorical variables (e.g., `yes`/`no`) to numerical format (1/0)
+  - Filled missing numerical values with 0 and categorical values with mode
+  - Removed outliers using the Interquartile Range (IQR) method to improve model stability

+- Exploratory Data Analysis (EDA):
+  - Analyzed distributions, correlations, and trends in features such as area, number of rooms, and stories
+  - Visualized relationships between features and target variable (price) using scatter plots, box plots, and pairplots
+  - Generated second-degree polynomial features to capture non-linear interactions among variables

+- Model Development:
+  - Ordinary Least Squares (OLS) Regression: Built a baseline linear model and evaluated using MSE, RMSE, and R²
+  - Ridge Regression: Implemented L2 regularization with cross-validation to prevent overfitting and optimize alpha
+  - LASSO Regression: Applied L1 regularization to induce sparsity, removing non-essential features
+  - Nadaraya-Watson Estimator: Built a non-parametric kernel regression model to capture complex, nonlinear patterns in the data

+- Model Evaluation and Optimization:
+  - Performed 5-fold cross-validation to ensure model robustness and reduce variance
+  - Conducted residual analysis to assess model fit and detect patterns in prediction errors
+  - Compared models based on RMSE, MSE, and R² on both training and test sets

 ### Get In Touch